Common Skin Problems in Dogs and How Your Veterinarian Can Help

-- Ringworm: Ringworm is a fungal infection that causes circular bald patches that are scaly and inflamed.
-Generally, this infection will be found on the head or legs, but it can spread to the rest of the body as well.
+- Ringworm: Ringworm is a fungal infection that causes hair loss, scaling, and inflamed skin.
 Since ringworm is contagious, it should be treated right away.
-Ringworm is contagious to humans, to wash avoid touching areas you think could be affected, and wash your hands thoroughly after handling a pet that might be infected.
+Ringworm is contagious to humans, so avoid touching areas you think could be affected, and wash your hands thoroughly after handling a pet that might be infected.

 - Hot spots: Hot spots are caused by excessive licking, biting, or scratching one part of their body – generally due to an underlying condition.
 These spots, most often found on dogs, can go from the size of a quarter to the size of a grapefruit in hours and are red and swollen.
 Hot spots may ooze pus or a watery discharge.
 Hot spots can have a foul odor as well.
 Hair in the affected area may also fall out (or be chewed out).

-- Lick granuloma: Much like a hot spot, lick granulomas are self-inflicted sores caused by excessively licking a leg or foot.
-Lick granulomas can cause redness and hair loss.
-In some cases, the sores can even break open.
+- Lick granuloma: Much like a hot spot, lick granulomas are chronic self-inflicted sores caused by excessively licking an area of skin Lick granulomas can cause redness, hair loss, and often deep infections.
 This condition is sometimes anxiety-related and can be the result of separation anxiety, boredom, lack of socialization, and stress.
 Frequently it is related to allergies, but can also be a result of parasites, tumors, or other causes.

 - Sarcoptic Mange: This type of mange is also known as scabies.
-Sarcoptic mange is highly contagious and can spread to humans, although, it doesn’t typically live long on human hosts.
+Sarcoptic mange is very itchy and highly contagious to both pets and humans.
+However, it doesn’t typically live long on human hosts.